-Dr. Nadege Dady presented with Nubian Union Legend Award
+Dr. Nadege Dady Presented with Nubian Union Legend Award

-Touro College of Osteopathic Medicine Dean was Honored for Leadership and Service to Minority Community
+Touro College of Osteopathic Medicine Dean was Honored for Leadership and Service

 New York, N.Y. – Dr. Nadege Dady, Touro College of Osteopathic Medicine (TouroCOM) Dean of Student Affairs, received a Nubian Union Legend Award at the organization’s “Chasing Stars” Holiday Gala Monday evening in Greenwich Village.